JordanMarr/jordanmarr.github.io/fsharp/thoth-json-net-intro/index.md

 At the very top we can create our `orderItemDecoder` and `shipmentDecoder` functions that will be used by the `orderDecoder`.

 The `orderItemDecoder` is the most simple.
-This decoder will be to decode each item in the "orderData/items" array.
+This function will decode each item in the "orderData/items" array.
 It has a single required field (that means we expect it to always exist in the json).
 The last parameter, `Decode.string` means that `get` will return a `string` value.
 You don't have to annotate `orderItemDecoder` with `: Decoder<OrderItem>`, but it can be helpful to add some strong typing while you are creating it.